Kenya Ports Authority (basketball)

 Kenya Ports Authority, commonly known as KPA, is a basketball club based in Mombasa, Kenya.
-Owned by the Kenya Ports Authority corporation, the team has competed in the KBF Premier League since first qualifying in 2008.
+Owned by the Kenya Ports Authority corporation, the team is nicknamed the "Dockers", and is the most decorated team in basketball as it has won a record nine KBF Premier League championships.

+The team plays its home games in the KPA Makande Gymnasium.

-The team made their debut in international competitions during the 2002 FIBA Africa Clubs Champions Cup, losing all six games.
-In 2019, KPA made their debut in the Road to BAL competitions.
+KPA made its debut in international competition during the 2002 FIBA Africa Clubs Champions Cup, and lost its six games in the competition.
+KPA made their debut in the Road to BAL competition in 2019.

+Women's team

+The women's team of KPA has won the FIBA Africa Zone 5 Club Championship a record nine times.

 Roster

 The following is the KPA roster for the 2020 BAL Qualifying Tournaments: